Vyral/bud-gragg/_drafts/would-you-be-better-off-buying-rental-properties-or-a-new-boat.md

 {% include youtube.html %}

+<center><em>What can you gain by investing in real estate?
+Let us tell you a quick story to answer this question.</em></center>

-To illustrate the benefits of real estate investing, I want to tell you a quick story.
+<br>To illustrate the benefits of real estate investing, I want to tell you a quick story.

 It all starts about 22 years ago when we were living in a subdivision in Mountain Park Ranch (my “office” was the front of my house).
 One day a neighbor visited us and said she’d been saving money for three or four years so she could buy a boat for her family.
 She had between $45,000 and $50,000 in the bank, and she was ready to pull the trigger.